thindil/steamsky/README.md

 To build it, you need:

-* Any Ada language compiler, for example GCC with enabled Ada support or GNAT: http://libre.adacore.com/download/
+* compiler - GCC with enabled Ada support or GNAT from: http://libre.adacore.com/download/

 * ncurses Ada binding (should be available in most distributions or with ncurses